⏳ 35 min read · Last updated: July 2026

 🌱 What Is Apartment Hydroponics and Why Does It Work So Well

-🏠 Why Apartments Are Good for Hydroponics
+🏠 Why Apartments Suit Hydroponics So Well

 🥬 What You Can Realistically Grow

-• Want the fastest result → Lettuce or green onions
+- Want the fastest result → Lettuce or green onions

-• Want the most rewarding kitchen herb → Basil
+- For the most rewarding kitchen herb → Basil

-• Want the most beginner-forgiving plant → Mint
+- The most beginner-forgiving plant → Mint

-• Want to grow multiple things at once → Lettuce + basil together
+- Growing several things at once → Lettuce + basil together

-🧰 Choosing Your First System
+🧰 Choosing Your First Apartment Hydroponics System

 🫙 The Kratky Method: Best Starting Point

-The Kratky method is a passive hydroponic system invented by Dr. Bernard Kratky at the University of Hawaii.
-You fill a jar with nutrient solution, drop a seedling in a net cup in the lid, and leave it.
+The Kratky method is a passive system developed by Dr. Bernard Kratky at the University of Hawaii.
+First fill a jar with nutrient solution, then sit a seedling in a net cup in the lid, and walk away.
 No pump, no electricity, no wiring, no noise.
-As the plant drinks the water down, an air gap forms between the waterline and the net cup.
-The roots that grow into that gap become oxygen-absorbing air roots.
-The plant feeds from below and breathes from above.
-You do almost nothing.

 The step-by-step build is covered in the Kratky jar setup guide for apartments, which includes photos of every stage.
 If you specifically want to grow lettuce in a jar on a windowsill, the Kratky lettuce jar windowsill guide walks through the full process from soaking rockwool to first harvest.
+For the lids and net cups themselves, my roundup of the best mason jar net cups and lids covers what actually fits a standard wide-mouth jar.

 💧 Deep Water Culture: One Step Up